beforesemicolon/markup/docs/documentation/capabilities/router.md

 -   `path`: The location `pathname` to navigate to;
 -   `search`: The location `search` value to update the url with;
--   `keep-current-search`: Whether to keep current url search value when updating it with a new one;
+-   `keep-current-search`: Whether to keep current url search value when updating it with a new one.
+(Default: `False`);
+-   `exact`: Controls whether the link is marked as active based on exact match of the current location pathname.
+(Default: `True`);
 -   `title`: The new document title value for when the url changes;
 -   `payload`: The location `state` value to pass to the new page and it must be an object literal;